Welcome to the biggest Primary School Cricket and Netball Challenge in the country!

 4. Matches will be limited to 20 overs each and teams are required to bowl their 20 overs in 60 minutes.

 5. For each over not completed in the 60 minutes the opposition will be awarded 10 runs onto their total after the full 20 overs has been completed.
-A grace period will be given for extenuating circumstances eg. injury, ball loss etc. Teams need to be aware that the end result can be awarded differently based on this rule.
+A grace period will be given for extenuating circumstances eg. injury, ball loss etc. Teams need to be aware that the end of game result can be awarded differently based on this rule.

 6. Each bowler will have a maximum of 4 overs.
 A minimum of 4 overs of spin bowling is required.

-7. There will be an 8 metre limit for run ups, which will be indicated by a mark on the field.
+7. There will be an 8metre limit for run ups, which will be indicated by a mark on the field.

-9. All no balls are a free hit on the next ball.
+10. All no balls are a free hit on the next ball.
 Barring the last ball of the over, where the free hit will be taken on the first ball of the next over.

-10. If a ball lands off the pitch it is a no ball.
+11. If a ball lands off the pitch it is a no ball.

 12. Normal fielding restrictions will apply.